mmikowski/powercss/README.md

 # PowerCSS 0.3.x by Michael S. Mikowski
 This 0.3.x library is in development and is intended for early adopters.
-It should be relatively stable and reliable and fast.
-Quite a few features, testing, and examples have yet to be completed.
+It is relatively stable and fast.
+Some features, testing, and examples have yet to be completed.
 Use with caution and check back often - the library is changing at a rapid pace.

 ## Use libraries, not frameworks
 This is a library that strives to be best-in-class.